I have been getting quite a few emails from people who are in their twenties with this quarter-life crisis question:

-Transformation is transformation, once started it isn’t optional.
+Transformation is transformation; once started, it isn’t optional.
 If transformation is ignored, a person’s choices will slowly erode down to facing a crisis.
 Once a situation has evolved into experiencing a crisis, a person is confronted with a choice to change or face personal failure.
-As a result, the answer to how best handle a crisis is using education to teach options how to grow rather than let a person limit their options down to crisis.
-Usually, those in quarter-life crisis often contact me just before they face an actual point of crisis.
+As a result, the answer to how best to handle a crisis is using education to teach options how to grow rather than let a person limit their options down to crisis.
+Usually, those in a quarter-life crisis often contact me just before they face an actual point of crisis.
 This is very fortunate, as it means we have time to learn and shift their situations into better living conditions.
-(An interesting sidenote: those in mid-life crisis often contact me after the crisis point has been reached in their life.)
+(An interesting side note: those in mid-life crisis often contact me after the crisis point has been reached in their life.)

-The tools I teach here will apply equally across anyone who is facing a crisis at any point in their life.
+The tools I teach here will apply equally to anyone facing a crisis at any point in their life.

 Take the time to understand that this feeling of quarter-life crisis represents an opportunity to live better on so many levels.
 It is an opportunity to break out of older social patterns you previously thought you should follow as your life’s course.
-At twenty, you are standing at the true beginning of your independent life with different options than those who are often in midlife crisis.
-You have the energy, freedom, and vitality to make choices on how to best explore life.
+At twenty, you are standing at the true beginning of your independent life with different options than those who are often in midlife crises.
+You have the energy, freedom, and vitality to make choices on how to explore life best.

 How you live makes a difference, and if you start living to your heart, this is how you vote in society to make a difference.
-Yes, some people will go out to actively start trying to change things to be better in society.
+Yes, some people will actively start trying to change things to be better in society.